Managing content sets

 - Click Confirm & Save.

-Because the Content pages have descriptions of the sensors, packages, and saved questions, you might find it helpful to use the Content pages for moving content to familiarize yourself with the content first.
+Because the Content pages have descriptions of the sensors, packages, saved questions, and filter groups, you might find it helpful to use the Content pages for moving content to familiarize yourself with the content first.
 For example, when you select one or more sensors in the Content > Sensors page, the Move to Content Set button appears above the table.
 You can also move content through the Content Set drop-down list when modifying content (see Specify a content set when you create or edit content).
 You can move content between content sets for which you have write permission.
-Users with the Administrator or Content Set Administrator reserved role can move content between any content sets except the Reserved content set and certain module-based content sets.
+Users with the

-- Go to Permissions > Content Sets and expand the content set that you want to review.
+- From the Main menu, go to Administration > Permissions > Content Sets and expand the content set that you want to review.

 - Find the content (such as a sensor) that you want to review.

-- Select Content Sets and Roles and click Export.
+- Select Content Sets and Roles, select the Export Format (JSON or XML), and click Export.

-- Enter a File Name or use the default name, and then click OK.
-The Tanium Server exports the XML file to the Downloads folder on the system that you use to access the Tanium Console.
+The Tanium Server exports the content file to the downloads folder on the system that you used to access the Tanium Console.

-- Click Choose File, find and select the configuration file, and click Open.
+- Click Choose File, select the content file, and click Open.

 - Select resolutions for any conflicts.
-For guidance, see Conflicts and Best practices, or consult your TAM.
+For guidance, see Conflicts and Best practices.

 - Click Import again, and click Close when the import finishes.